INMAS-Math/Workshop-IV-02/README.md

 <img src="images/Picture0.png" width=250x\>

-# The Internship Network in Mathematical Sciences
+# The Internship Network in the Mathematical Sciences

 ## Workshop #2 - Statistical Methods
 This material is part of the INMAS Workshop Series.